Small-Field Flying - 2015/04

 Lo ’N Slo Revisited

-Back in the February 2014 edition of this column, I shared with you a nice foam board model by Bill Welle called the Lo ’N Slo.
+Back in the February 2014 edition of this column, I shared a nice foam board model by Bill Welle called the Lo ’N Slo.
 This is a larger, slow-flying RC model that is well suited to our small-field venues.

-Bill is an autogyro enthusiast and has developed a slick strap on autogyro conversion setup for his Lo ’N Slo model.
+Bill is an autogyro enthusiast and has developed a slick, strap-on autogyro conversion setup for his Lo ’N Slo model.
 You simply remove the wing that is held on with rubber bands and replace it with the autogyro setup.
 When in place, power up the model and you will enjoy the flying qualities of a twin-rotor autogyro.

 The plans and full-size parts templates for the Lo ’N Slo can be obtained from my website in the downloadable plans section.
 I have also added the drawings and parts templates for the autogyro conversion kit.